Adobe InDesign Reviews& Product Details

 - Within: pixels

 As for animation, you get an Animation panel from which you can apply any motion preset.
-Using the timing panel, you can also use a pen or direct selection tool to edit the object motion path or change the animation order.
+Using the timing panel, you can use a pen or direct selection tool to edit the object motion path or change the animation order.
 Lastly, you can also review the finished animation with the review panel.
-If you want to animate, you must use a motion preset available under Animation > Preset.
+To animate, you must use a motion preset available under Animation > Preset.

 Links are a critical part of any design, and InDesign ensures you get the right set of tools to create and manage them.
 You can easily add links to your design texts with the Links tool.
 This way, you can add interactivity to your design.
 The Links options include: